Welcome to the University of Maryland Neurology Residency Training Program!

 Our residency provides exceptional clinical training within the broad spectrum of neurology in a wide variety of clinical settings.

 Being part of a large medical center affords us incredible learning opportunities.
-We are a Comprehensive Stroke Center, have an active Epilepsy Monitoring Unit and epilepsy surgery program, a 22-bed Neuro Critical Care Unit and an inpatient General Neurology service through which we see a myriad of neurologic conditions.
-In addition to the primary neurology and consult services, we are closely involved in STC, the nation's only integrated trauma hospital, which offers a dedicated neurotrauma and spinal cord unit and the largest annual volume of trauma patients nationwide.
+We are a Comprehensive Stroke Center; we have an active Epilepsy Monitoring Unit and epilepsy surgery program, a 22-bed Neuro Critical Care Unit and an inpatient General Neurology service through which we see a myriad of neurologic conditions.

-Our rehab hospital, UMROI, is the largest comprehensive rehabilitation care center in the state of Maryland and an integral part of continued care for our neurologic patients as well as other patients with acute rehab needs.
+Our rehab hospital is the largest comprehensive rehabilitation care center in the state of Maryland and an integral part of continued care for our neurologic patients as well as other patients with acute rehab needs.
 We care for an incredibly diverse patient population presenting with a wide array of neurological disease in both the inpatient and outpatient settings.

 We serve patients living in the surrounding neighborhoods of West Baltimore which represent some of the lowest median household incomes across the city.
 Additionally, as a tertiary care center, patients travel from throughout the state and the region for neurological care at UMMC.
 Our hospital system comprises over 15 medical centers and will often transfer patients to UMMC for advanced neurological care.